 Hypothyroidism is the long and persistent lack of the thyroid hormone which is the most common disease of the glands.
 The diagnosis of hypothyroidism is established on the basis of studying hormone levels.
 Typically, hypothyroidism is defined by TSH level increase and decrease in T4.
 The especially dangerous congenital hypothyroidism, in which, if treatment is not begun in a timely manner, there are irreversible changes in intelligence which can subsequently lead to severe mental retardation.

 For early detection of hypothyroidism in all newborns, the first 4-5 days of life at the hospital is started with a study of the TSH level.
-There are primary and secondary hypothyroidism, congenital and acquired.
-The highest prevalence of primary hypothyroidism is, ie hypothyroidism, which can develop as a result of destruction of the thyroid gland.
+There is primary and secondary hypothyroidism, congenital and acquired.
+The highest prevalence of primary hypothyroidism is hypothyroidism, which can develop as a result of the destruction of the thyroid gland.

 Causes of hypothyroidism

 The cause of the decrease in thyroid function may be due to many factors.
 Primary hypothyroidism may be due to genetic defects of the thyroid or autoimmune or inflammatory systems.
 Hypothyroidism can also occur due to the lack of iodine in diet and water.
 Secondary hypothyroidism is associated with the dysfunction of the pituitary gland, which secretes a hormone that stimulates the thyroid gland.